whamtet/Excel-REPL/readme.md

 ##Database

-Excel REPL provides convenience methods for connecting to a database
+Excel REPL provides convenience methods for connecting directly to a mongo database

 ```clojure
 (require '[excel-repl.coerce-db :as coerce-db])